 Specialized journalism

-Students who want to tell stories but don’t want to follow the traditional newsroom path can write and report for specialized fields such as sports, entertainment, government, or business, according to Moore.
+Students who want to tell stories but don’t want to follow the traditional newsroom path can write and report for specialized fields such as sports, entertainment, government, or business.

 Advertising and promotions

-While the ideal route to these industries may be through a marketing degree, journalism grads may find themselves a good fit for a company’s creative team.
-According to Moore, today’s students must learn how to analyze audiences and tailor messages for specific forms of media.
+While the ideal route to these industries may be through a marketing degree, graduates with journalism experience may find themselves a good fit for a company’s creative team.
+Today’s students must learn how to analyze audiences and tailor messages for specific forms of media.
 Having the ability to engage customers through writing and presentation can lead to roles outside of journalism.

 How Technology is Redefining Journalism